Aboriginal and/or Torres Strait Islander Peoples should be aware that this page contains the images and names of people who have passed away.

 Both individuals were approved to be featured within a mural through both the Yorta Yorta Aboriginal Corporation Elders Committee and the Rumbalara Cooperative Elders Committee.

-Research commenced regarding most suitable artists who have a proven record in painting large sized portraits of people.
-Given this project is going to feature portraits, it is incredibly important that the likeness is matched to a tee!
+Research regarding most suitable artists who have a proven record in painting large sized portraits of people commenced.
+Given the project was to feature portraits, it was incredibly important that the likeness is matched to a tee!

-Goulburn Valley Water offered Council their wall on Fryers Street to showcase the first mural and have also offered Council the opportunity to showcase the second mural on the adjacent wall.
+Goulburn Valley Water offered Council their wall on Fryers Street to showcase the first and second murals.